seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 ```

-Edit the configuration as follows
+Edit the configuration as follows:

 ``` py
 SCHEDULER_URL = 'https://faas.seatable.com'  # The URL of seatable-faas-scheduler, if you use an IP address, please add http://